-CMO services provide a single point of accountability to ensure services are accessed, coordinated, and delivered in a strength based, individualized, youth focused, family driven, ethnically, culturally, and linguistically relevant manner.
-CMO Moderate provides services to youth with significant treatment needs.
+CMO services provide a single point of accountability to ensure services and supports are accessed, coordinated, and delivered in a strength-based, individualized, youth and family driven and culturally and linguistically relevant manner.
+CMO - High provides services to youth with severe intensity treatment needs.

-The CMO designs, implements, and manages youth-guided and family-driven Care Plans for children and adolescents whose needs are complex and require intensive care management techniques that may cross multiple service systems.
-CMO responsibilities also include the following:
+The CMO designs, implements, and manages youth-guided and family-driven, Care Plans for children and adolescents whose needs are complex and require intensive care management techniques that may cross multiple service systems.
+CMO responsibilities also include the following elements:

-- Intended to meet the needs of youth assessed with moderate to severe emotional/behavioral challenges. - Developed through a high-fidelity Wraparound planning process, designed to ensure that the family has ownership of the planning process in partnership with the team through the Child Family Team Process (CFT), and that the family is in agreement with the treatment goals and is committed to carry out the plan. - Consistent with Systems of Care philosophy. - Incorporated into an individualized, flexible, and sustainable plan of care for the youth and family. - Designed to help address the needs of youth and their families by facilitating a collaborative relationship with other youth serving systems. - Coordinated by a CMO care manager who advocates, organizes, and arranges necessary supports and/or services in the areas of behavioral health, substance use, and intellectual/developmental disability services, as well as financial, educational, and social services to help restore, enhance, and maintain a developmentally appropriate level of functioning for the youth and family. - Time-limited in nature with the projected duration of care management services to be nine to twelve months or less.
+- Intended to meet the needs of youth assessed with complex emotional/behavioral challenges. - Developed through a high-fidelity Wraparound planning process, designed to ensure that the family has ownership of the planning process in partnership with the team through the Child Family Team (CFT) Process, and that the family is in agreement with the treatment goals and is committed to carry out the plan. - Consistent with Systems of Care philosophy. - Incorporated into an individualized, flexible, and sustainable plan of care for the youth and family. - Designed to help address the needs of youth and their families by facilitating a collaborative relationship with other youth serving systems. - Coordinated by a CMO care manager who advocates, organizes and arranges necessary supports and/or services in the areas of behavioral health, substance use, and intellectual/developmental disability services, as well as financial, educational, and social services to help restore, enhance and maintain a developmentally appropriate level of functioning for the youth and family. - Time-limited in nature with the projected duration of care management services to be approximately twelve to fourteen months.

-Through implementation of the high-fidelity wraparound model, the CMO facilitates the child and family team process and coordinates the development of the Care Plan to assure that the youth and family receive customized services that are delivered in the community.
+Through implementation of the high-fidelity wraparound model, the CMO facilitates the CFT and coordinates the development of the Care Plan to assure that the youth and family receive customized services that are delivered in the community.
 The plan is comprehensive in nature and addresses areas of everyday living beyond the treatment of behavioral health symptoms.